-Students interested in communication and/or writing careers will find unique homes in our various communication and writing programs.
+Students interested in communication, language, and writing careers will find unique homes in our various programs.
 Our Communication, English, and Modern Languages departments are led by academically challenging and nurturing faculty who invest in every student as professionals and fellow followers of Christ.

 Students spend four years honing their expertise and exploring their calling by covering a broad range of topics.
 During your Taylor experience, you will be stretched out of your comfort zone with different writing styles, new ways of thinking, and even other languages.

 Taylor offers both long- and short-term overseas experiences to expand students’ global awareness of the world of language and teach how to use academic skills to share God’s love.
 Read more about international opportunities related to communication and writing majors.

 - Costa Rica: The Latin American Studies Program offers courses that emphasize the literature of Costa Rican culture and history.